Thomas-Redmond/Cardiff-University-Internship-Task/src/README.md

   * There should be a way to target subfolders, currently unknown

 * Unit_Testing errors do not report location of where detected [line number, col offset] format

+* All Pycodestyle checks are still in use, add to config ignore if they should be completely avoided